BILLY: Steering Large Language Models via Merging Persona Vectors for Creative Generation: Approach: BILLY

 Building upon the pipeline proposed by~\citet{persona_vec} for extracting persona vectors, we create a customized dataset designed to capture nuanced and specialized personas.
 This dataset enables more effective handling of creativity-oriented tasks and ensures a fair comparison with multi-LLM systems~\citep{llm_discussion, hollmwood, ICCRI}.

-Given a persona $P$, we curate two distinct sets of model responses, $D_P^+$ and $D_P^-$, as follows: (1) design contrastive system prompts (positive vs. negative), (2) employ an LLM judge to score the alignment of each response with the corresponding trait, and (3) filter the responses with a threshold to ensure a clear distinction between the two corpora.
+Given a persona $P$, we curate two distinct sets of model responses, \textbf{positive-expression set} $D_P^+$ and \textbf{negative-expression set} $D_P^-$, as follows: (1) design contrastive system prompts (positive vs. negative), (2) employ an LLM judge to score the alignment of each response with the corresponding trait, and (3) filter the responses with a threshold to ensure a clear distinction between the two corpora.

-The \textbf{positive-expression set} $D_P^+$ contains responses that exhibit the persona's traits, and the \textbf{negative-expression set} $D_P^-$ contains baseline responses that lack these specific traits.
+After the process, $D_P^+$ contains responses that exhibit the persona's traits, and $D_P^-$ contains baseline responses that lack these specific traits.

 For any given response $\mathbf{x}$ from these sets, we extract its token-averaged residual stream activation at a specific layer $l$, which we denote as $\vec{a}^{(l)}(\mathbf{x})$.
 The persona vector for persona $P$ at layer $l$, denoted by $\vec{v}_P^{(l)}$, is then defined as the \textbf{difference between the mean activation vectors} of the positive and neutral sets: